spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Description**

-Represents the application access point for any kind of HTTP communication with end-users or other applications.
+Application access point for any kind of HTTP communication with end-users or other applications.

 Responsibilities of a controller are
-- to adapt the received input data to the underlaying layers (syntactical validation, delegation),
+- to adapt the received input data to the underlying layers (syntactical validation, delegation),
 - delegate the processing of the input data,
 - and to adapt the results of processing to the expected output format (eg: add flash messages, set response format, trigger redirect).